AustinCodingAcademy/alumni-gitbook/2019-summer/3-job-search.md

 >
 > I'm interested in the open position for a Front End Developer at Cool Software Enterprises.
 I've submitted my application through your online portal, and I'm eager to learn more about the role.
 Would it be possible to schedule a brief phone conversation with one of your hiring managers?
 >
-> A little about me: I'm a Full-Stack Web Developer and recent graduate of Austin Coding Academy.
+> A little about me: I'm a Full-Stack Web Developer and recent graduate of Lubbock Coding Academy.
 My technology stack includes JavaScript, React, and HTML/CSS, but I've also worked with Node.js.
 > For details about my portfolio and work experience, please visit my [LinkedIn profile](https://www.linkedin.com/in/danawen).
 >
 > Thanks much for your time.
 I look forward to speaking with one of your hiring managers soon.